PrintableCalendars

 What is Earth Day?+

-Earth Day is observed on April 22 each year to demonstrate support for environmental protection.
-More than one billion people in over 193 countries participate, making it the largest civic event on Earth.
-Activities range from planting trees and cleaning beaches to lobbying governments for clean-ene…
+Earth Day is observed annually on April 22 to demonstrate support for environmental protection.
+Established in 1970, it has grown into the largest civic event on Earth, with more than one billion people in over 193 countries participating through activities ranging from tree planting and beach clean…

 Is Earth Day a public holiday?+